 It is well known that SARS-CoV-2 enters cells using angiotensin-converting enzyme 2 (ACE2)[8,18].
-In addition to the respiratory tract, ACE2 has also been found in the GI tract, especially in the tongue, esophageal, gastric, clear, and rectal mucosa[19].
-Mechanisms under the probable pathological effect of SARS-CoV-2 are varied.
+In addition to the respiratory tract, ACE2 has also been found in the GI tract, especially in the tongue, esophageal, gastric, and rectal mucosa[19].
+Mechanisms underlying the probable pathological effect of SARS-CoV-2 are varied.
 First, the virus’s entry into cells may lead to a direct cytopathic effect[20].
 SARS-CoV-2 infection emphasizes inflammatory pathways determining the “cytokine storm”, which is characterized by the overproduction of mediators such as interleukin-2 (IL-2), IL-7, tumor necrosis factor (TNF) and granulocyte monocyte colony-stimulating factors[21].
 This condition could generate diarrhea due to the alteration of gut motility and GI flora[22].
 Notably, gut microbiota alterations have been found in these patients, probably due to factors such as exposition to antimicrobial agents or expression of viral proinflammatory mediators.
 Moreover, ACE2 seems to be involved in the antimicrobial peptide secretion through target of rapamycin activity; an aberrant functioning of this pathway has been described during COVID-19[23].
-Above this mechanism, also disorders of the gut-lung axis are probably involved in the pathophysiology of GI symptoms.
+In addition to this mechanism, disorders of the gut-lung axis may be involved in the pathophysiology of GI symptoms.
 For example, it has been reported that lung flora alteration can correlate with intestinal microbiota modifications, probably due to increased recruitment of lung-derived CCR9+CD4+T cells into the bowel[24,25].
-Regarding nausea and vomiting, these symptoms are likely related to SARS-CoV-2 affection of the vagus nerve and a cytokine-mediated stimulation of the central and autonomic nervous systems[26].
+Regarding nausea and vomiting, these symptoms are likely related to SARS-CoV-2 infection of the vagus nerve and a cytokine-mediated stimulation of the central and autonomic nervous systems[26].
 Moreover, anorexia might be related to nausea and vomiting or associated with acute viral prodrome and cytokine storm[27].
-As reported above, some studies have identified a lower prevalence of GI symptoms in the elderly population.
+Some studies have identified a lower prevalence of GI symptoms in the elderly population.
 This finding could be related to differences in gene expression of the ACE2, which seems to be directly correlated with age[9,28,29].
 Older patients showed higher intestinal ACE2 mRNA expression, which could modify susceptibility to GI symptoms by influencing intestinal immunity and microbiota composition[29,30].
 However, studies on this relation are few and with uncertain results.

 GI symptoms in patients with COVID-19